-We process personal data obtained from video surveillance in order to pursue our legitimate interests consisting in controlling access to areas and facilities managed by Baltic Power and ensuring the protection and safety of persons and property located there, as well as the need to keep confidential information that could cause harm if disclosed, i.e. on the legal basis of Article 6(1)(f) of the GDPR.
+We process personal data from video surveillance for the purpose of pursuing our legitimate interests, which consist in controlling access to the premises and facilities managed by Baltic Power and ensuring the protection and safety of persons and property there, as well as the need to keep confidential information that could cause harm if disclosed, i.e. on the legal basis of Article 6(1)(f) of the GDPR.